myersj451/beautiful-jekyll/README.md

 ### Customize your website settings

 Edit the `_config.yml` file to change all the settings to reflect your site.
 To edit the file, open the file in atom and edit the content.
-Make sure to   Any line that begins with a pound sign (`#`) is a comment, and the rest of the lines are actual settings.
+Make sure to commit and push all changes to the repository files.

 After you save your changes to the config file (by clicking on *Commit changes* as the video tutorial shows), your website should be ready in a minute or two at `http://<yourusername>.github.io`.